ansys/pystk/doc/source/getting_started/installing_pystk.rst

 Installing PySTK
 ################

 Installing PySTK is as simple as installing a Python library.
-However, a runninc instance of STK is required to use PySTK.
+However, a running instance of STK is required to use PySTK.

 PySTK is just a Python API to STK, meaning that STK is still required to perform